Rocky Mount Museum

-We have discovered a pond that was overgrown; added a fence around it, added more native plants, gotten rid of the poison ivy, built a waterfall, are still working on bringing electric to it, and are working on adding a picnic area in the pond area.
+We discovered a dried up pond that was overgrown.
+We put down a very large liner and filled it up.
+We added a fence around it, added more native plants, got rid of the poison ivy, built a waterfall, and added a fire pit and picnic area.

-We are now enhancing the existing picnic area next to the museum.
+We then enhanced the existing picnic area next to the museum.

 We provide garden interpreters for the summer children's camp and for special events at Rocky Mount.